danilakritsky/github-scraper/README.md

 ghubscraper
 ============

-A small dockerized service that scrapes GitHub account pages, collecting info on accounts' repos and their stats.
+A small dockerized service that scrapes GitHub account pages, collecting info about accounts' repos and providing summary statistics.

 ## Architecture